alansantosmg/envgodev/README.md

 4. Go to project directory `cd /envgodev`.
 5. Change the ip and bridge interface editing your "Vagrantfile".
 Here is a example:
     `godev.vm.network "public_network", ip: "192.168.2.133", bridge: "wlo1"`
     You need to provide a non-used ip of your local network and indicate what interface your computer are using.
 Above, the example shows wlo1 (wireless local 1) once the host is a laptop using only the wireless interface.
-7. Save the Vangrantfile.
-8. Run vagrant.
+6. Run vagrant.
 Do  `vagrant up`.
-9. After setup completed, connect to your dev VM.
+7. After setup completed, connect to your dev VM.
 At the terminal do `vagrant ssh`
-10. Open vim Editor and start programming.
+8. Open vim Editor and start programming
-11. Check the file  `vim-go-shortcuts.md` to see what the Vim IDE and go-vim pluggin can do for you.
-12. You can save your projects at `~/src` dir.
-13. The guest machine has the hugo blog framework installed.
+9. The guest machine has the hugo blog framework installed.
 To create a blog, just run hugo (for more information, see Hugo's project page).
-14. If you want to create go webservers, don't forget to set the port to 5500 and get the access through your host browser.
+10. If you want to create go webservers, don't forget to set the port to 5500 and get the access through your host browser.

 ## Project Status

 ### Changelog

+02/01/2021:

+- Setup GOPATH and GOROOT along fish shell
+- Refactoring: Modular shell structure.
+- VagrantFile shell modules.
+Comment/uncomment to choose which scripts run.
+- Change SO from Debian Buster to Ubuntu Groovy Gorilla 64.
+- Add script to create swap file.
+(Prevent compiling errors on Ubuntu Groovy)
+- Use Ansible instead shell provider.
+- Disable config share after provising.
+- New "share" host folder at /home/vangrant dir.
+- Default route added to Vangrantfile (needed to proper git clone function).
+- New cleaning shell script.
+- Optional script to add a host id_rsa.pub key (copy the key to host config folder).
+- Line added to sysctl.conf - Vscode monitoring files error.
+- Added tty -ixo to .bashrc - Prevent VIM freezes at control-s.
+- Added gcc, g++, make - Prevent errors compiling vim scripts.
+- Change VIM theme to Molokai
+- Removed non used themes from .vimrc
+- Added GOPATH to fish enviroment variables
+- Added New fish.config file

 01/31/2021: